 Dental bonding is the process of bonding tooth colored resin to the teeth to mask imperfections.
 In addition to providing cosmetic relief, bonding can be used to fill cavities.
-Once the resin has been bonded to the tooth, it is basically permanent.
+Once the resin has been bonded to the tooth, it is usually permanent.
 That does not mean that you will never have to have it touched up or replaced.
-It just means that it is very unlikely to fall off or break away.
+However, it is very unlikely to fall off or break away.

 When is dental bonding used?
-People turn to bonding for a variety of reasons.
-A few of the most common are:
+People turn to bonding for a variety of reasons:

 A crown, or as some people call it a cap, covers the entire tooth to protect and restore it.
 All porcelain, porcelain fused to metal, or all gold crowns are extremely durable.
 It will require two visits, one to prepare the tooth and take the impression, and the second visit to place the final restoration.